adamsitnik/runtime/src/libraries/System.IO.FileSystem/FileStreamRewrite.md

 * In what scenarios our users use `FileStream.Position` and `Seek`?
 * Are there any popular types that derive from `FileStream`?
 What methods do they override an why?
 * What users complain about the most?
 Could be a StackOverflow search.
-* Which `FileStream` methods pop up in Azure Profiler?
+* Which `FileStream` methods are hot in Azure Profiler?

 ### Cooperate